flipperdevices/flipperzero-firmware/README.md

 If you see me in a chat room somewhere, feel free to throw me about $3.
 Of course, you can also give me the middle finger.

-Builds were checked with v50.1 to v54.0 SDK